Planning-nl/vugel-docs/docs/README.md

 ### Application

 Working with Vugel is just like you'd normally do with HTML elements in Vue3.
 In general you can use all Vue3 features.

 The available tags, events and attributes are different.

-Vugel itself provides a component which spawns a HTMLCanvasElement.
+Vugel itself provides a component which spawns a `HTMLCanvasElement`.
 To create a canvas with Vugel, you simply use the `vugel` component, as such:
 ```vue
 <template>